 ROLAP does not reorganize the data.
 Instead, it operates directly on relational tables.

-It gives you a multidimensional view without explicitly storing the data in the multi-dimensional format.
+It gives you a multidimensional view without explicitly storing the data in a multi-dimensional format.

 ROLAP architecture consists of three main entities: